“Hot Spots” may sound like a guide to the best nightclubs, but one particular list bearing that name isn’t about having fun.

-Choose a well-lit area.
-Where available, park in a supervised lot or covered garage.
+Choose a well-lit area and park in a supervised lot or covered garage if possible.
 It may cost a little extra, but the added protection and peace of mind is well worth it.

-Remove keys from the ignition, roll up all windows, lock doors and, if you have one, activate your car alarm when you leave the vehicle.
+Remove your keys from the ignition.
+It sounds obvious, but a lot of cars are stolen with the keys still in them.
+Also close windows, lock doors and activate your car alarm if you have one.
 Never leave your car running and unattended.

 Remove or stow out of sight any purses, shopping bags, electronics, and any other valuables that may entice a thief.
 And never store your vehicle title in the car.

-Many cars today come equipped with features such as car-disabling locks and tracking systems.
+Many cars today come equipped with theft-prevention features such as ignition disablers and tracking systems.
 If your car doesn’t have them, consider having them installed for added protection.
 Anything from an audible alarm to a steering-column collar can tell car thieves your car is protected.
 Use smart keys, kill switches and other tech tools to prevent a thief from bypassing the ignition and hot-wiring your car.
-Install a tracking system to send a signal to police or a monitoring station if your vehicle is stolen.
-In some states, it could even qualify you for an additional discount on your auto coverage.
+Also, install a tracking system to send a signal to police or a monitoring station if your vehicle is stolen.
+In some states, it could even qualify you for an additional discount on your auto insurance.

 Read more: 5 Ways to Prevent Car Theft